- How is YCIS Beijing unique? What makes the YCIS experience special?

 - What is your discipline policy?

 We have a progressive discipline policy that aims to develop the students along a continuum toward becoming self-disciplined, moral, ethical and socially responsible individuals.
-The discipline system is implemented through a cohesive whole-school approach, and addresses such matters as conduct, behaviour, the uniform code, homework, etc.
+The discipline system is implemented through a cohesive whole-school approach, and addresses such matters as conduct, behaviour, the uniform, homework, etc.

 - Do you accept non-English speakers?